norman/friendly_id/Guide.md

     redirect_to @post   # the URL will be /posts/this-is-the-first-post

-If you are unsure whether to use slugs, then your best bet is to use them, because FriendlyId provides many useful features that only work with slugs.
+If you are unsure whether to use slugs, then your best bet is to use them, because FriendlyId provides many useful features that only work with this feature.
 These features are explained in detail {file:Guide.md#features below}.

 ## Installation